thesalesrebellion/thesalesrebellion.github.io/basecamp.md

     type: Interrupt Marketing
     image: "/img/learn-reason.jpg"
     description: REASON is a new outlook on life.
 This approach is an in-depth look at cold calling in the 21st century.
 We breakdown the social interaction of a first touch while developing a keen understanding of the assumptions and communication patterns that accompany sales experiences.
-  - title: Rebel I.N.V.A.S.I.O.N.
-    price: "$350"
-    lesson_count: 7
-    length: 3hr 40min
-    type: Interrupt Marketing
-    image: "/img/rebel-invasion.jpg"
-    description: This is the survival guide for every sales cycle you ever enter.
-It's a checklist for you to be sure that you have covered all of your bases and that you see the deal clearly.
-A system that guides success.
-An INVASION breaks any deal into the fundamental elements that creates it and allows you to judge whether you have done your due diligence in guiding your prospect into becoming a client.
-    disabled: true
   - title: Living Pipeline
     price: "$350"
     link: "https://thesalesrebellion.teachable.com/p/living-pipeline"